iotaledger/serialization.ixi/readme.md

 ### Pull data API

-To pull data from the Tangle you can use one of those methods:
+As an alternative to the DataListener, as soon as you know the transaction hash of the bundle-fragment-head and the corresponding meta-data, you can pull data from the Tangle by using one of those methods:
 ```
 MyClass myPulledData = serializationModule.loadData(transactionHash, MyClass.class);
 ```